Landlocked between China and India, Nepal is a small country with more than plenty to offer.

-The sheer diversity that Nepal boasts, from steamy jungle and Terai to the icy peaks of the world's highest mountains means that the range of activities on offer is unsurpassed.
-Trekking, mountaineering, rafting in spectacular scenery are just three things Nepal is famous for.
-Activities as diverse as Elephant Polo and a micro-light flight through the Himalayas show that in Nepal, the only boundary is you imagination.
+The sheer diversity that Nepal boasts is unsurpassed, in both the land’s geography and the range of activities available.
+Activities as diverse as Elephant Polo and a micro-light flight through the Himalayas show that in Nepal, the only boundary is your imagination.
 With 15 National & Wildlife Parks (Two are UNESCO Heritage sites) Nepal is one of the last places on earth you can spot the Asiatic rhinoceros and the Royal Bengal Tiger.
+You could go on an elephant safari and seek out tigers in the tropical jungles of Chitwan, or go white-water rafting and kayaking in the wild Himalayan Rivers of Nepal, or maybe go trekking along the foot-hills of the Himalayas, the exciting adventures are endless and they await you.

 Your Trip to Nepal